Jessica Mauboy is one of Australia's most beloved musicians.

 We first fell in love with her way back in 2006 during her Australian Idol days, but there's one person who has fallen head over heels for Jess more than anyone else - her fiancé Themeli Magripilis.

-The ARIA Award winner and her husband-to-be met when she was just 18 on a club dance floor in Darwin.
+The Voice Generations star and her husband-to-be met when she was just 18 on a club dance floor in Darwin.

 Their relationship got off to a cheeky start, with Jess's self-described "crab claw".